alopez/alopez.github.com/email.md

   you the best of luck, but there's nothing I can do to help you, so I will not respond to your email.

-Are you seeking information about courses or programs at the university?
+Are you seeking information about courses or programmes at the university?
-: Every course that I co-teach has an explicit policy on how to contact the organizers, which is listed on the course page in learn.
-If you are in my course, please follow that policy.
-If you aren't in the course and you aren't sure who to contact, please contact the course organizer listed in DPRS or PATH (who might be me, or might be someone else).
+: I will be on sabbatical for the academic year 2024-25, so cannot help you with courses or programmes.
+Please contact the appropriate course organiser or programme director.

 Are you interested in other university business?
 : I am unlikely to respond to emails about university business unless I'm